20+ year of experience

 California’s licensing requirements and rules of the road are meant to keep our streets safe for automobile occupants, pedestrians, and bicyclists.
 Unfortunately, even one careless or negligent driving error can have severe consequences.
 If you or a loved one has been injured in a car accident due to someone else’s negligence, you know that recovering from your resulting injuries and financial losses can be challenging and stressful.

-At Abuershaid Lee and Le, Trial Lawyers, APC, we have dedicated our careers to helping those who have been injured in accidents caused by someone else.
+At ALL Trial Lawyers, we have dedicated our careers to helping those who have been injured in accidents caused by someone else.
 Our Anaheim attorneys know that liable parties, insurance companies, and their defense attorneys are often uncooperative when it comes to personal injury claims, and we can help.
 Contact our office to learn more about our law firm and how we can help you get the compensation that you deserve.

 After an accident, it is important to seek medical attention and preserve your personal injury claim.
 If your injuries permit, you should contact law enforcement and wait for them to arrive at the scene so that you can share your account of the accident.
 Even if you do not believe your injuries and damages are significant, it is wise to make an official police report for your accident.